-Appendix 6: Health and safety policy summary
+Appendix 6: Health and safety policy summary (template - see statement on website for current summary)

-This is the statement of general policy and arrangements for Heath Mount School Trust Ltd Overall and final responsibility for health and safety is that of (give name and position) Juliette Hodson / Chair of Governors Day-to-day responsibility for ensuring this policy is put into practice is delegated to is Bursar / Head

-Statement of general policy Responsible person (position and name) To prevent accidents and cases of work-related ill health and provide adequate control of health and safety risks arising from work activities To provide adequate training to ensure employees are competent to do their work Bursar To engage and consult with employees on day to-day health and safety conditions and provide advice and supervision on occupational health.
-Bursar To implement emergency procedures evacuation in case of fire or other significan incident - Bursar t To maintain safe and healthy working conditions, provide and maintain plant equipment and machinery and ensure safe storage / use of substances , Health and safety law poster is displayed Bursar First aid box and accident book are located Medical Centre (see also Appendix 4 for other locations around the School).
-Accidents and ill health at work reported unde RIDDOR Bursar Signed Date Subject to review, monitoring and revision by Every 12 months or sooner if work activity changes
+This is the statement of general policy and arrangements for Heath Mount School Trust Ltd Overall and final responsibility for health and safety is that of (give name and position) Chair of Governors Day-to-day responsibility for ensuring this policy is put into practice is delegated to Bursar / Head Statement of general policy Responsible person (position and name) To prevent accidents and cases of work-related ill health and provide adequate control of health and safety risks arising from work activities To provide adequate training to ensure employees are competent to do their work Bursar To engage and consult with employees on day-to-day health and safety conditions and provide advice and supervision on occupational health.
+To implement emergency procedures - evacuation in case of fire or other significant incident Bursar / Estates and Operations Manager To maintain safe and healthy working conditions, provide and maintain plant, equipment and machinery and ensure safe storage / use of substances Health and safety law poster is displayed Estates and Operations Manager First aid box and accident book are located Medical Centre (see also Appendix 4 for other locations around the School).
+Accidents and ill health at work reported under RIDDOR Bursar / Estates and Operations Manager Signed Date Subject to review, monitoring and revision by Every 12 months or sooner if work activity changes